Target Ages: Birth - 3 years, also 5 & Up

 #3) Improving Emotional and Social Health: Emotion Coaching & Activities

 We provide a variety of approaches to our counseling and therapy sessions.
-One of the unique parts about our program are the Groups we hold periodically.
+One of the unique parts of our program are the Groups we hold periodically.
 Outside of individualized sessions, Groups are a great way for parents to join their child in a safe environment with other families to practice the skills they are learning.
 Read more here.

 #4) Forming Stronger Relationships

 One of the ways we measure success is in the development of stronger bonds among members of the family.
 We provide parents with resources and tips to use in the home that will complement our behavioral counseling sessions.

 At the conclusion of our sessions, the staff that has worked with your child during this time will give you some final advisement about communicating emotions as a family.
 By this point, your child should be able to more openly express themselves and know when they are having an outburst should it happen.